-Things to Know before Buying a 4kW Solar Panel System
+Things to Know before Buying 4kW Solar Panels

 A 4kW solar panel system can cover the energy needs of a family of 3 or 4.
 Installing such a system will not only save you on electricity bills but will also make your home more environmentally friendly and make your life easier thanks to the low maintenance requirements and very long lifetime of the product.

 A 4kW solar panel system will cost you around £5,000, but if installed by an MCS certified supplier, it will save you up to £870 a year.
 Annually, a 4kW solar panel system will generate enough electricity to meet the needs of a regular UK family.
-What is more, 4kW solar panels qualify for the domestic feed-in tariff (FiT), meaning that you can even get paid for generating clean electricity.
+What is more, if you can generate enough energy to export it back to the grid, and therefore earn money through the Smart Export Guarantee.

 You can get up to 4 free, non-binding quotes from our solar panel suppliers by filling in the contact form above.
 Getting several quotes from different installers will enable you to compare prices and choose the one that has the perfect solution for your home.

-How Much Money Will I Save or Earn with 4kW Solar Panels?
+How Much Money Can I Save and Earn?

 A correct number can’t be set as the sun rays that your 4kW solar system will collect will vary throughout the year due to weather conditions.
 To make sure that you are getting the most out of sunlight, you must consider the placement of the system before installing it.